andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-6.md

 #### Correcting Market Failures
 - Markets do not always work efficiently.
 - Situations in which the assumption of efficient, competitive markets fails to hold: **market failures**.
-- Intervention can actually increase total surplus.
+- Intervention can increase total surplus.

 <br>